loneyeti/snowscribe/memory-bank/activeContext.md

 - AI integration requires a flexible data model for vendors, models, and prompts, which has now been established.
 The `tool_model` mapping is key for abstracting specific model choices for named tools.
 - Simplifying the Outline data model by integrating fields directly into `projects` and `scenes` enhances data consistency and aligns better with a unified manuscript/outline vision.
 - Centralized data access (`lib/data`) and authorization (`lib/supabase/guards`) improve code maintainability and security.
+- **Project deletion from homepage is now implemented, providing a direct way for users to manage their projects.**